Original baroque frame from the 17th century

 Description

-This valuable 17th-century Baroque frame, originating from Longobards, is carved and decorated with botanical motifs; The depth of the expressive scrolls is emphasized by the dark finish of oxidized silver scrolls, decorative motifs depicting leaves with curled, wrinkled ends.
+This valuable XVII-century Baroque frame, originating from Longobards, is carved and decorated with botanical motifs; The depth of the expressive scrolls is emphasized by the dark finish of oxidized silver scrolls, ornamental motifs depicting leaves with curled, wrinkled ends.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-There are many styles characterizing antique furniture, but we can highlight a few of the most important.
+Many styles characterize antique furniture, but a few can be distinguished as the most important.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Beautiful Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything stems from Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese *barocco* – meaning an irregularly developed pearl.
-These were highly ornate pieces designed to literally shimmer with splendor and play a significant role in luxury.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese ‘barocco’—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate glamour and play a significant role in luxury.
 Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the former era.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and bulky.
+Renaissance furniture was quite heavy and massive.
 Brown stains, cornices, sturdy bases, and bas-reliefs were used.
-These products were quite distinctive but also opened new possibilities, such as the construction of buffets or broadly defined chest furniture.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas or broadly defined chest furniture.
 During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

 The most important aspect of stylish antique furniture is originality.
-This is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
-We have art appraisers, historians, and experts from around the world at your disposal.
+This is ultimately crucial for buyers, as many counterfeit items circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with its description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details